soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/office-365-ti.md

 For more information, see [Office 365 Advanced Threat Protection plans and pricing](https://products.office.com/exchange/advance-threat-protection) and the [Office 365 Advanced Threat Protection Service Description](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description#whats-new-in-office-365-advanced-threat-protection-atp)

-## Get started with threat investigaiton and response capabilities
+## Get started with threat investigation and response capabilities

 Use the following resources to learn more about threat investigation and response capabilities in Office 365, and how you can use it to keep people in your organization safer.